Detailed course offerings (Time Schedule) are available for

 CS&SS 221 Statistical Concepts and Methods for the Social Sciences (5) NW, QSR

 Develops statistical literacy.
-Examines objectives and pitfalls of statistical studies; study designs, data analysis, inference; graphical and numerical summaries of numerical and categorical data; correlation and regression; and estimation, confidence intervals, and significance tests.
+Examines objectives & pitfalls of statistical studies; study designs, data analysis, inference; graphical & numerical summaries of numerical &categorical data; correlation and regression; estimation, confidence intervals, & significance tests.
 Emphasizes social science examples and cases.
-(Students may receive credit for only one of STAT 220, STAT 221, STAT 311, STAT 221/CS&SS 221/SOC 221, ECON 311.)
+May only receive credit for one of STAT 220, STAT 221/CS&SS 221/SOC 221, or STAT 290.
 Offered: jointly with SOC 221/STAT 221; AWSp.

 View course details in MyPlan: CS&SS 221

 CS&SS 320 Evaluating Social Science Evidence (5) I&S, QSR

 A critical introduction to the methods used to collect data in social science: surveys, archival research, experiments, and participant observation.
 Evaluates "facts and findings" by understanding the strengths and weaknesses of the methods that produce them.
 Case based.
 Offered: jointly with SOC 320/STAT 320.

 View course details in MyPlan: CS&SS 320